A. Blake Williams, Ph.D.

 fellowship, dividing his time between Harvard University (Cambridge, MA, USA) and the University of Southern California (Los Angeles, CA, USA), studying cell cycle checkpoints and DNA damage and repair during post-embryonic development in Caenorhabditis elegans.
 His most recent scientific work explored novel innate immune responses and pathogen-sensing mechanisms in relation to a new type of inflammation-like pathway.

-Dr. Williams is a native English speaker from the USA living in Cologne, Germany, where he is in demand as an editor for English-as-a-Second-Language (ESL) scientists.
+Dr. Williams is a native English speaker from the USA living in Austin, Texas, where he is in demand as an editor for English-as-a-Second-Language (ESL) scientists.
 He has detailed insight into many of the specific editing needs of ESL writers who speak a variety of native languages.

 Before completing his doctoral work, he was a professional piano player in theatrical shows in